aobenny/docker-roonserver/README.md

 If you would like to use the Roon extensions, please deploy a separate docker container for the extension manager, for example [this one](https://hub.docker.com/r/theappgineer/roon-extension-manager).
 I have not tried this myself, I do not use Roon extensions.

+## Sound cards on host

+If you want to use soundcard(s) attached to docker host, try mounting the soundcard device(s) to the roon container.

+Direct or via systemd:

+    docker run --device /dev/snd:/dev/snd ....

+or via compose:

+    devices:
+      - "/dev/snd:/dev/snd"

+See also issue #26.

 ## Backups

   Don't forget to backup the `roon-backups` *for real* (offsite preferably).